-The Scottish Deerhound can live between 8 and 11 years with proper nutrition, medical care and excellent living conditions.
+The Saint Bernard can live between 8 and 10 years with proper nutrition, medical care and excellent living conditions.

-The Scottish Deerhound comes from Great Britain where they were used for hunting wild deer.
-They were first registered by the American Kennel Association in 1886.
+The Saint Bernard comes from Switzerland where they were used for locating lost people.
+They were first registered by the American Kennel Association in 1885.